If you are trying to decide where to stay in Rome for the first time, you have a lot of options.

 LUXURY: Window on Rome.
 Like the name says, some rooms offer views across the Tiber River to the historic heart of Rome.
 Rooms can accommodate between 2 to 6 people (check out the 2-bedroom apartment!) so if you are traveling as a family, this hotel is a great option.

-Near Termini Station
+Termini Station (Esquilino)

 Termini Station is a good place to stay for two reasons: to be conveniently located near the train station and if you are traveling on a budget.
+There are a lot of highly rated mid-range and budget hotels in this area.

-However, this area lacks charm and you will have to travel by metro or bus to get to Rome’s sights.
+However, this area lacks charm and you will have to travel by metro or bus to get to Romeโ€™s sights.

 We stayed near Termini station on our visit to Rome.
 In fact, Rome is where we started our trip around the world and since we were on a tight budget, this is where we found the most affordable hotels.

-Cons: Lacks charm, not near any of Rome’s main sights so expect to ride the metro and bus to get around
+Cons: Lacks charm, not near any of Romeโ€™s main sights so expect to ride the metro and bus to get around

 BUDGET: The RomeHello.
 This is the highest rated hostel in Rome.
 It is very conveniently located next to the Termini train station and just a short walk from the Repubblica metro station.
 Rooms range from dormitory-style rooms to private 2 and 4-bedroom rooms with a private bathroom.